Proofdoors and Efficiency of CDCL Solvers: Introduction

 Yet another set of theoretical concepts is backdoors and backbones, which capture the idea that a small set of variables controls the complexity of a formula.
 Backdoors identify variables whose assignment reduces the formula to a tractable class, while backbones consist of variables that take the same value in all satisfying assignments~\cite{kilby2005backbones}.
 While these notions admit strong theoretical guarantees, empirical studies suggest that industrial instances often have large backdoors, and backdoor size correlates weakly with CDCL runtime.
 In contrast, backbone variables appear more frequently in practice, but their presence alone does not explain how CDCL efficiently discovers the relevant assignments \cite{zulkoski2018learning}.

 One empirical explanation is based on community structure, where formulas decompose into loosely connected clusters of variables and clauses.
+In their seminal work, Ans'otegui et al.~\cite{ansotegui_community_2019} established that most industrial instances exhibit high modularity, and proposed a modularity-based preprocessor that forces the solver to learn clauses connecting pairs of communities, yielding empirical improvements especially on satisfiable instances.
 Several studies report correlations between solver performance and measures of modularity or hierarchical structure, suggesting that CDCL benefits from local reasoning within communities~\cite{newsham2014impact}.
 However, there exist strong counterexamples showing that community structure cannot be used as the foundation of a theory~\cite{mull2016hardness}.

 Another suggested parameter, mergeability, measures the extent to which resolved clauses can be combined during proof construction.
-Merge-based proof systems admit theoretical analysis and yield insights into certain solver behaviors \cite{vinyals2023limits}.
+Merge-based proof systems admit theoretical analysis and yield insights into certain solver behaviors \cite{vinyals_et_al:LIPIcs.SAT.2023.27}.
 Yet it is unclear whether industrial instances consistently exhibit high mergeability, and empirical evidence connecting merge counts to solver efficiency is limited \cite{zulkoski2018effect}.

 From a proof-theoretic perspective, CDCL solvers generate resolution proofs, and lower bounds on resolution proof size translate directly to lower bounds on solver runtime.
 Such results successfully explain solver failures on well-known hard families, including Tseitin formulas and the pigeonhole principle \cite{haken1985intractability,tseitin1983complexity}, but offer little insight into why many industrial formulas admit short resolution proofs that CDCL can find efficiently in practice.